István Tarlós: Later career

 Weeks after his defeat during the 2019 local elections, István Tarlós was appointed Prime Ministerial Commissioner for the Development of National Transportation and Public Service Infrastructure on 31 October 2019.
 Officially, he took the position the following day.

 Social work

 Through the assignment of numerous district mayors, Tarlós became vice-chairman of the Council of Regional Development between 1999 and 2003.
 He visited the Institutions of the EU in Brussels on diverse occasions.
 During this period Tarlós lead the Commission for Strategic Planning of the Central-Hungarian Region and co-founded the Hungarian Society of Law-Enforcement-Science, the Baross Gábor Society and became a member of the Széchenyi Society.
 Additionally Tarlós was given the task of the honorary chairman of the Disaster-Recovery and Civil Protection Council as well as of the Braunhaxler Association of Budapest District III.
-He is furthermore member of the board of the Christian Intellectual Alliance.
+He is also a member of the board of the Christian Intellectual Alliance.